Heart and Blood Conditions

 Symptoms of Mitral Valve Abnormalities

-Mitral valve abnormalities may cause no symptoms at all or none for many years.
+Mitral valve abnormalities may cause no symptoms for many years.

-Your child may have some of these symptoms, depending on their valve problem and how severe it is:
+Your child may have some of these symptoms, depending on the valve problem and how severe it is:

-- Feeling short of breath when active or laying down
+- Feeling short of breath when active or lying down

 - Feeling more tired than normal